domapic/domapic-controller/README.md

 * __Setup an administrator user:__

 	> The Controller is distributed with a default administrator user, which name is "admin", and password is "admin".
-Delete it and setup your own administrator user:
+Delete it and setup your own administrator user.

+	You can use both the web user interface or the command line interface in order to remove the user:

 	```
 	domapic-controller user remove admin